turingschool-examples/credit_check/README.md

 Write tests for your `CreditCard` class that cover that expected behavior described in the previous iteration.

+To run the tests already written, you'll need to first install RSpec, our testing gem, by running this in your terminal:
+`gem instal rspec`

+Then to run the tests, you'll type: `rspec spec/bank_spec.rb` in your terminal.

 ### Iteration 4 - Extensions

 * Create a command line interface that allows the user to validate a number